 “My parents didn’t pack much, only small bags, and simply locked up the house.
 The plan was to hide for a day or two.
 My grandmother even suggested hiding in the barn, not wanting to leave.
 Fortunately, they convinced her to come along,” said Cho.
 “By the time they reached the next town, the situation had worsened, and the riot had spread there too.
 So, my family kept moving further south, step by step.
 They never returned home to pack more belongings and basically fled empty-handed.
 It’s incredible to think about that now.”

-The Cho family mostly walked all the way from Hamgyong province in the far north.
+The Cho family mostly walked all the way from Hwanghae province in the far north.
 It was a slow journey with elderly grandparents, a newborn baby, and young children among them.

 “My mom recalled that they were among the last people to leave.
 So there was very little to eat since most homes along the way south had already been ransacked by those who came before them,” said Cho.
 “They were starving, cold, and had no place to sleep.
 It took about a month for them to reach Seoul.
 After that, they never returned home.”

-It was the dead of winter, and all the family had to eat was rice with kimchi.
+It was the dead of winter, and the family did not even have a warm bowl of rice with kimchi to eat.
 Cho’s older brother was only 2 years old at the time, and even though he was still breastfeeding there was not enough milk for him.

 “My mom always felt guilty, worrying that he didn’t get enough nutrition and might not grow up healthy,” said Cho.
 “But despite everything, he turned out to be quite strong.”